Les Misérables' staged concert is to return to London's West End this Christmas and New Year.

 An all star cast will reunite for the concert's return to London, leading an epic orchestra to make for a company of more than 50 actors and musicians.

 Leading the Les Misérables concert cast, Michael Ball plays Javert with Alfie Boe as his nemesis Jean Valjean.
-John Owen-Jones is scheduled to play Jean Valjean on Tuesday evening and Saturday matinee performances.
+John Owen-Jones is scheduled to play Jean Valjean at certain performances.

 Matt Lucas returns as Thénardier with Carrie Hope Fletcher as Fantine, having previously played Éponine in the West End production.